Family home for an elderly and/or disabled person (family caregiver)

 The person accommodated and the family host must first seek an amicable agreement.

-In case of failure, they must bring the matter before the court the place of residence of the family host.
+If they fail, they must bring the matter before the court the place of residence of the family host.

 Who can help me?